January 31 - February 1, 2026

 How do I get to Hurricane for the chocolate festival?

 Hurricane is approximately 20 minutes east of St. George via I-15 North to Exit 16, then SR-9 East.
 From Washington, the drive is 15 minutes.
 From Zion National Park and Springdale, Hurricane is 30 minutes west on SR-9.
-The Hurricane Community Center is located in central Hurricane with ample free parking on-site.
+The Grafton Building at Legacy Park is located in Hurricane with ample free parking on-site.

 Are there other chocolate and food festivals in Southern Utah?